Brogerake History, Family Crest & Coats of Arms

 The surname Brogerake was first found in Carlow (Irish: Cheatharlach) a small landlocked area located in the province of Leinster in the South East of Ireland, where they were descended from the Ryans, Lords of Idrone, more specifically from Bruader or Bruadaran an Irish Prince of the Heremon line.
 His name was derived from the Irish "bruadair" which means "a dream."

-Important Dates for the Brogerake family
+Early History of the Brogerake family

 This web page shows only a small excerpt of our Brogerake research.
 Another 63 words (4 lines of text) covering the years 1660, 1627, 1711, 1692, 1693, 1695, 1699, 1654, 1730, 1692, 1693, 1703, 1713, 1656, 1728, 1660, 1728, 1660, 1660, 1641, 1653 and 1670 are included under the topic Early Brogerake History in all our PDF Extended History products and printed products wherever possible.